CRC1415/nomad-docs/docs/tutorial/develop_plugin/create_parser_hybrid.md

 # Matching and creating an ELN entry (Hybrid Approach)

-Users often prefer a hybrid approach, where the data is pre-filled automatically from the input files, but the subsequent manual edits are also saved in the entry.
-Both the original information and the edited values are saved in this approach.
+Users often prefer a hybrid approach of tutorial 1 and 2, where raw files can be matched automatically (as in tutorial 1) but an ELN is generated for users to provide input.
+The data is then read from the raw file in the `normalize` method (as in tutorial 2).

 This can be achieved by creating two entries during parsing.
 The first one is a non-editable "Raw Data File" entry, and the second one is the user-editable version with populated schema.